Healthy Homes Assessment Glenside

 Home Assessments Glenside for Rental Properties

-There are a variety of things you should look for when conducting a home evaluation to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
-A few examples are:
+There are a variety of things you should look for during the home evaluation to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the heat pump have sufficient capacity?

-The repercussions of not having a Healthy home in relation to The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling could be significant for property owners and landlords.
-For specialist guidance, contact us now and schedule your rental properties home evaluation.
+The consequences of not having an Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling can be significant for landlords and property managers.
+For expert guidance, contact us today to schedule your rental property home evaluation.

 home assessments for rental properties